 |#2||Read - Nudging toward Inquiry: Re-Envisioning the Animal Report|

 Read the article, "Nudging toward Inquiry: Re-Envisioning the Animal Report," by Kristin Fontichiaro for suggestions from teachers and librarians on ways to add inquiry to a simple project to make it STEAM worthy.
-(Note: You may need to enter an INFOhio username and password.)
+(Note: If you need your school username and password, visit the infohio.org and click Get Password under Classroom at the bottom of the page.)

 |#3||Watch - STEM + Art = STEAM|